nidza07/nidza07.github.io/QC-docs/general usage.md

 Note: You may not see all 4 tables.
 If the privacy settings of the table master do not allow you to join, that table will not be visible in your list of tables.

-If a table has too many people on it, they may not be displayed in the list.
+If a table has too many people on it, they may not be displayed on the list.
 Instead, you will be told about the first few people, and then the remaining total number.
 If you still want to view the full list, you can press the right arrow on that table to expand it and see the complete list.

 Once you focus a table in the list, you can also press the applications key on it.
 This will do one of the following: